Recent developments with Devon Energy Corporation (DVN) have led to the company’s beta value being reach 2.45 cents. - News Daemon

 Devon Energy Corporation (NYSE: DVN) Trading Performance Indicators

-Check out the current performance indicators for Devon Energy Corporation (DVN).
-In the past quarter, the stock posted a quick ratio of 1.20.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.30.
-Likewise, its price to free cash flow for the trailing twelve months is 12.88.
+Devon Energy Corporation (DVN) is currently performing well based on its current performance indicators.
+A quick ratio of 1.20 was reported for the most recent quarter.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.36.
+Likewise, its price to free cash flow for the trailing twelve months is 13.25.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 9.54, a number that is poised to hit 2.09 in the next quarter and is forecasted to reach 9.00 in one year’s time.